bwogit/CI_PP2_GAME/README.md

 - The W3C Markup Validation Service was used to validate the HTML of the website.
 All pages pass with no errors.

-- index.html [results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbwogit.github.io%2FCI_PP2_GAME%2Findex.html) - No errors found
+- index.html [results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbwogit.github.io%2FCI_PP2_GAME%2Findex.html) - No errors

 - quizz.html [results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbwogit.github.io%2FCI_PP2_GAME%2Fquizz.html) - No errors